yjm9898/my-project/readme.txt

-everyday is a gift which gold to ours.
+everyday is a gift which gold to ours.--